The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 For ease of construction, each hybrid board is single-sided, meaning that components and \apv\ chips are all attached onto the top side, while the bottom side remains empty.
 At a later stage, namely the construction of forward/backward modules and L3 ladders, pairs of $P$- and $N$-type hybrid boards are glued together back-to-back with a thin layer of thermally conductive, but electrically isolating, composite sheet of silicone rubber and fiberglass (``Sil-Pad'') in between.
 Finally, a ground wire is fed through matching vias in the hybrid boards and soldered onto both boards.
 This ground wire serves as a reference for the return lines of the HV bias supplies and is later attached to the metal structure of the ladder.

-Each hybrid board is equipped with a 51 pin connector out of which 50 contacts are actually used.
+Each hybrid board is equipped with a 51 pin connector out of which 50 contacts are actually used~\citeCompany{ref:JAE}.
 All analog and digital signals, low voltage (LV) power, and high voltage (HV) bias are sent over this connector and the attached halogen-free fine-pitch ($0.635\,\rm mm$) flat cable with twisted pairs.
 Only in case of L3, where space is too tight for such a connector, the hybrid cables are directly soldered to the hybrid boards.
 All hybrid cables have the same length of $249\,\rm cm$ to ensure synchronous delivery of clock and trigger signals.
 Any cable slack is stored near the Junction Boards.

-\lvlthreesection{Origami flexible boards} For sensors in the central part (one, two or three depending on the layer), the readout circuits were realized with 3-layer flex PCBs called origami, and the \apv\ chips were thinned down to $100\,\rm \mu m$.
-Unlike the hybrids, the origami flexes serve both $P$- and $N$-sides and therefore have two connectors at the far end which will stack on top of the hybrid boards at the time of module assembly.
+\lvlthreesection{Origami flexible boards} For sensors in the central part (one, two or three depending on the layer), the readout circuits are realized with flexible PCBs called \glspl{origamiboard}.
+The origami boards are a complex stack of conductive and insulating layers with a maximum thickness of \qty{282}{\um}: 3 layers of \qty{9}{\um}-thick copper laminated on a \qty{25}{\um}-thick polyimide substrate; epoxy and insulating layers; polyimide coverlays to protect the circuitry.
+Unlike the hybrids, the origami boards serve both $P$- and $N$-sides and therefore have two connectors at the far end which are stacked on top of the hybrid boards at the time of module assembly.
 The connector region is stiffened by an H-shaped piece of FR-4 glued around the connector to prevent damage at the time of plugging/unplugging.

-There are three different versions of \gls{origami} boards, serving the (up to three) barrel sensors, labeled according to their Z location: "-Z" or "+Z" and "CE" for central.
+There are three different versions of \glspl{origamiboard}, serving the (up to three) barrel sensors, labeled according to their Z location: "-Z" or "+Z" and "CE" for central.
 Two of them are read out on the backward side (``Origami\_-Z'' and ``Origami\_CE''), while one flex needed only in L6 is routed over the slanted trapezoidal sensor (``Origami\_+Z'').
-Figure~\ref{fig:C2_origami} shows a fully loaded \gls{origami} board of the longest type (``Origami\_CE'').
+Figure~\ref{fig:C2_origami} shows a fully loaded \gls{origamiboard} of the longest type (``Origami\_CE'').